 Builders, contractors and other parties involved in the building or renovating property file liens as a recourse when they believe that they have not received full payment for their services.
 If you own a home or commercial property, this document can affect your ability to refinance the property or sell it in the future.

-Our real estate lawyers at The Law Offices of Cooper, Storm & Piscopo represent homeowners and commercial property owners who have mechanics or construction liens attached to their property.
+Our real estate lawyers at Storm & Piscopo, P.C. represent homeowners and commercial property owners who have mechanics or construction liens attached to their property.
 Whether you have received a pre-lien notice or are anticipating a lawsuit, we have the background necessary to identify an appropriate course of action to pursue.